wallytutor/learning-by-teaching/software/general.md

 ## Downloading from YouTube

-Retrieving a video or playlist from YouTube can be automated with help of [youtube-dl](https://github.com/ytdl-org/youtube-dl).
+Retrieving a video or playlist from YouTube can be automated with help of [yt-dlp](https://github.com/yt-dlp/yt-dlp).

-Currently the tool seems to be working only from Linux; under Ubuntu you can do the following:
+To get the tool working under Ubuntu you can do the following:

 ```shell
 # Install Python venv to create a local virtual environment: